Watch us bid farewell to the S197 platform by building one amazing 2014 Mustang GT project car! Follow the build with plenty of video & tech articles.

-As we gear up for the 2015 Mustang’s release, we figured what better way to say goodbye to the S197 platform than building a one last project car!
-If you have followed any of our previous project cars you have noticed that they have all been standard transmissions.
-This time around we are starting with a 2014 Ford Mustang GT with an automatic transmission.
-This Oxford White Premium Package GT features the super popular 5.0L Coyote Engine and Ford’s newly redesigned 6 speed automatic transmission.
+As we gear up for the 2015 Mustang's release, we figured what better way to say goodbye to the S197 platform than building a one last project car!
+If you have followed any of our previous project cars, you have noticed that they have all been standard transmissions.
+This time around, we are starting with a 2014 Ford Mustang GT with an automatic transmission.
+This Oxford White Premium Package GT features the popular 5.0L Coyote Engine and Ford's newly redesigned six-speed automatic transmission.

 Stage 1 of our 2014 Mustang project is to completely transform the front end of our latest project car.
 We decided to drop the boring front end and replace it with Roush RS3 inspired look.
 This front end transformation included a Roush front chin splitter, high flow upper grille, lower grille delete, fog light kit & hood scoop install.